SongShengyu-cn/StyleGanJittor/README.md

 # Environment and execution instructions
 Project environment dependencies include jittor, ldbm, PIL, argparse, tqdm and some common python libraries.

+First you need to unzip the dataset in the data folder.
 The model can be trained by the script in the terminal of the project environment `python train.py --mixing "./mdb/color_symbol_7k_mdb"`